anchangben/PHENOSTAMP/README.md

 ```
 The complete installation script can be long to run.

-If you have a new EMT data already processed as a data matrix r object and you want to project on the map from Karacosta et al. 2019, use code from "project.R" instead.
+If you want to project data from Karacosta et al. 2019 or any new EMT data already processed as a data matrix r object on the map from Karacosta et al. 2019, use code from "project.R" instead.

 ## Questions
 Any questions can be addressed to anb28636@gmail.com